CartoDB/academy/courses/06-intermediate-design/lesson-4.md

 The areas of greatest density stand out easily because they've become red.
 In the first map above overlapping colors were kept separate, like laying one piece of opaque colored paper on top of another.
 In the second map the overlapping parts effect each other.
 Hue, saturation and brightness change in the denser areas based on a blend of color information from each overlapping layer.

 Composite operations are blending modes for your map layers.
-They fall into two main categories: color and [alpha](https://msdn.microsoft.com/en-us/library/windows/desktop/dd183352(v=vs.85).aspx), and can be applied to all non-basemap elements in your map by adding a line like this to your CartoCSS code:
+They fall into two main categories: color and [alpha](https://msdn.microsoft.com/en-us/library/windows/desktop/dd183352(v=vs.85).aspx), and can be applied to all non-basemap elements in your CartoDB map by adding a line like this to your CartoCSS code:

 {% highlight css %}
 comp-op: multiply;